Arizona Cardinals 2022: News, Schedule, Roster, Score, Injury Report

 |Special Team||#5 Matt Prater|

 #46 Aaron Brewer

 #14 Andy Lee

 Article continues below this ad

 Cardinals Charities support programs to enhance opportunities for children, women, and minorities in the state of Arizona.
 Since its inception, Cardinals Charities has distributed more than $9.1 million to hundreds of worthy charitable organizations on behalf of the Arizona Cardinals and the NFL.
 The grants are awarded on an annual basis in response to applications from various qualified non-profit organizations.

-Additionally, the Cardinals made a $1 million funding donations to the AZ Coronavirus relief fund, which is meant to give financial support to multiple organizations trying to deal with the impact of COVID-19.
+Additionally, the Cardinals made a $1 million funding donation to the AZ Coronavirus relief fund, which is meant to give financial support to multiple organizations trying to deal with the impact of COVID-19.
 Moreover, the Cardinals license plate system comes in to bring a portion of the cost that will benefit Cardinals charities.

 Achievements and History